JAM-IT-NL/HTMLSnippet/README.md

+# Changes in this fork
+* Changed parameter contents to type microflow and needsEntityContext set to true

 # JavaScriptSnippet
 This widget is useful to add a piece of HTML or JavaScript to a form.
 For example to embed a YouTube or Flash object.
 Furthermore it can be used to enhance styling by adding arbitrary HTML elements.